rocketfuel/sdbc/README.md

 }
 ```

-Another possibility is that we want to store durations as bigints in milliseconds.
+Another possibility is that we want to store durations as milliseconds.
 This example uses the existing `Parameter[Long]` along with the convenience DerivedParameter trait.

 ```scala
 object Example8Success1 {